JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Avabella Hawthorne.md

 > **µ Phoenix Song** (Offense | Fire)
 >> Requires level 2 Pressure, consumes 2.
 >> Combining **Suppression** and **Enhancement**, Ava concentrates her aura into her lungs.
 The aura will disappear externally, as all of it is instead forced into her lungs.
 Her chest will visibly expand, before she unleashes a fire breath attack.
 She can focus it as she wills, either attacking a large area (6m long, 6m wide cone) or creating a highly pressurized stream of fire (10m long, 1m wide cone.)
 >> This attack can be used multiple times in rapid succession, but will be disabled for 3 turns after she stops concentrating her aura into her lungs.
+If used to create a continuous stream of fire, it will consume an extra level of Pressure for every additional turn.
 >
 >**µ Phoenix Power: Deflect** (Defense | Fire)
 >> Requires level 6 Pressure, consumes 2.
 Creates an extra level of Heat on use.
 Disabled for 4 turns after use.